negbook/threads/README.md

 Threads.xxxxCustom is just different with Threads.xxxx by a setter and getter .
 You can also pass a Varname into Threads.xxxxCustom params 4  so that you can using Threads.GetLoopCustom and Threads.SetLoopCustom

-## Tween
-Tween some properties value of a lua table.
-It can be tbl.x tbl.y tbl.z tbl.alpha tbl.height tbl.width etc...

-## Arrival
-Detect if you arrival somewhere positions.It can be a table array or just a position data.
-When you arrived,callback a data relative to the raw position data.

-## Scaleforms
-When you draw a scaleforms.
-It will drawing with Threads script.The perfromances is only effected in Threads script.
-So you can directly know how you spent your CPU usage with drawing scaleforms.

 ```
 Threads.CreateLoop
 Threads.CreateLoopOnce